 While many of the movements for positive social change first seen in the 1960s had either crested or crashed by 1977, the American second-wave feminist movement was approaching its peak that year, motivated mainly by the proposed Equal Rights Amendment.
-That summer, the ERA had been ratified by 35 states, including Washington, leaving it just three states shy of officially becoming the 27th amendment to the U.S. Constitution as its original March 22, 1979, deadline approached.
+That summer, the ERA had been ratified by 35 states, including Washington, leaving it just three states shy of officially becoming the 27th amendment to the United States Constitution as its original March 22, 1979, deadline approached.
 Women in Washington state were especially motivated for the achievement of that goal.

 Thus, on the date in focus here — one day after the 57th anniversary of women’s suffrage in the United States — some 1,500 local supporters of the ERA gathered in downtown Seattle to march from the Federal Courthouse at Fifth Avenue and Madison Street to Victor Steinbrueck Park (then simply known as Waterfront Park) near Pike Place Market.
 The Saturday afternoon event was held in solidarity with similar marches — many much larger — being held across the U.S. that weekend.

 Seattle’s hour-long march initially lacked a police escort, and Seattle police officers on patrol downtown were at first taken aback by the marchers’ presence on the streets, since they were under the impression that the march would be limited to downtown sidewalks.
 Thus, the march began chaotically without a clear path, but soon gained focus as organizers and police officers hastily arranged a plan to guide the march through downtown traffic without confrontation.
 The resulting atmosphere was festively raucous, with placards aplenty; among the more noteworthy placards carried by marchers were those that read, respectively, “Adam Was A Rough Draft” and “Eve Was Framed.”